Spectral decomposition of atomic structures in heterogeneous cryo-EM: Numerical experiments

+In this subsection, we consider two 3D atomic structures satisfying the chain property from Assumption \ref{assumption: discrete curve}.
+The structures correspond to proteins from which we have extracted the positions of the C-$\alpha$ atoms.
+In both cases the ground truth structures for the different conformations are simulated trajectories using molecular dynamics, taken from \cite{Beckstein2018} and \cite{shaw2020molecular} respectively.
+The trajectories consist of a sequence of atomic models corresponding to the different frames of the molecular trajectory.

-In order to generate a synthetic cryo-EM dataset, we have chosen 4000 structures randomly selected from the 102 frames of the backbone trajectory.
-Then, each particle is rotated by selecting a random rotation matrix $\hat{F}_i \in SO(3)$.
-The cryo-EM images $\{ Y_i\}_{i=1}^{4000}$ are modelled as the noisy tomographic projection of the density volumes associated to each particle, with no point spread function.
-These volumes are represented by the sum of Gaussian functions centred at the C-$\alpha$ positions as in \eqref{density estimation}, i.e.
+In order to generate a synthetic cryo-EM dataset from the MD simulation, we have chosen 4000 structures uniformly at random from the frames of the MD trajectory.
+Then, each particle is rotated by randomly selecting a rotation matrix $\hat{F}_i \in SO(3)$ from a uniform distribution.
+The cryo-EM images $\{ Y_i\}_{i=1}^{4000}$ are obtained as